Localization and the link Floer homology of doubly-periodic knots: Heegaard Floer homology theories

 \end{proposition}

-We will primarily evaluate this equality on the dual classes to the meridians $\mu_i$ themselves.
-Through a slight but traditional abuse of notation, we will sometimes say $x_L([K_i])$ for the Thurston norm of the dual to $\mu_i$.
-In the case that $K$ is a knot, so that $x_K([K]) = 2g(K) - 1$, Proposition \ref{Statement of Categorification} reduces to the familiar theorem of \cite[Theorem 1.2]{MR2023281} that the top Alexander grading $i$ for which $\widehat{\mathit{HFK}}(S^3,K,i)$ is nontrivial is the genus of the knot.
-In general, observe that if we evaluate on $\mu_i$, we obtain $x_L([K_i]) + 1 = 2y(\mu_i)$.
+We will primarily evaluate this equality on the dual classes to the meridians $\mu_{K_i}$ themselves.
+In the case that $K$ is a knot, so that $x_K([\mu_K]) = 2g(K) - 1$, Proposition \ref{Statement of Categorification} reduces to the familiar theorem of \cite[Theorem 1.2]{MR2023281} that the top Alexander grading $i$ for which $\widehat{\mathit{HFK}}(S^3,K,i)$ is nontrivial is the genus of the knot.
+In general, observe that if we evaluate on $\mu_{K_i}$, we obtain $x_L([\mu_{K_i}]) + 1 = 2y(\mu_{K_i})$.
 In other words, the total breadth of the $A_i$ Alexander grading in the link Floer homology is the Thurston norm of the dual to $K_i$ plus one.

 Before leaving the realm of link Floer homology background, we will require one further result concerning the knot Floer homology of fibred knots.